Katharinabitzan/TourBooker_individual_project/README.md

 <<<<<<< HEAD
+1.0.3 CSS added
+1.0.2 Add ability constraint.
+Only list members to add to tour if ability high enough.
+1.0.1 Add max capacity function.
+Only allow members to be addd to tour if there is space remaining. <br/>

+1.0.0 MVP achieved.
+Working app. <br/>
+0.1.5 List all tours in next 30 days on homepage.  <br/>
 0.1.4 Add index and new bookings function.
-View all bookings.
+View all bookings. <br/>
 0.1.3 List all members booked on a tour in tour.show <br/>
 0.1.2 List all tours a member is registered for (tour id) <br/>
 0.1.1 Finish RESTful routes for tours <br/>